NFL picks this week, Vegas odds: 2026 Wild Card expert predictions against the spread, parlay, and props

 Top Wild Card Weekend NFL expert picks from Doug Kralstein

 Better known as 'Prop Bet Guy,' Kralstein specializes in player props, and since joining SportsLine in 2024, he is up 112 units on his NFL player props.
-He enters NFL Wild Card Weekend on another strong run, going 54-36 (+1212) on his past 90 NFL player prop picks.
+He enters NFL Wild Card Sunday on another strong run, going 55-37 (+1212) on his past 92 NFL player prop picks.

-This week, he is backing Los Angeles running back Blake Corum to go Over 9.5 total carries (-110) against the Panthers on Saturday.
-"Corum finished the season clearing this rush attempts line in seven of his final 10 full games (and was tracking for another before leaving with an injury in the second quarter)," Kralstein told SportsLine.
+This week, he is backing Eagles RB Saquon Barkley over 18.5 carries (-122) against the 49ers on Sunday.
+"Saquon Barkley finished his regular season clearing this line in six of eight games.
+With standout tackle Lane Johnson expected to return for the Eagles, and a multitude of injuries to the 49ers front seven, I'm expecting a massive dose of Barkley in the Wild Card round."
 See all of Kralstein's picks here, and new users can target the DraftKings promo code, which offers $300 in bonus bets if your bet wins:

 Top Wild Card Weekend expert NFL picks from Alex Selesnick